Inflectra/spira-documentation/docs/Spira-Administration-Guide/System-Workspaces.md

 # System: Workspaces
 !!! abstract "Available in SpiraTest, SpiraTeam, SpiraPlan"

 There are up to 3 levels of workspaces that you can use to organize all of your data within Spira.
 Products are where all your tests, requirements, and bugs live.
 These are grouped inside of Programs.
-In SpiraPlan you can group programs inside of Portfolios.
+In Spira you can group programs inside of Portfolios.
 Each of these workspaces is discussed below, as are Templates - a special type of workspace for controlling parts of how products and programs work.

 All workspaces share certain ways of working: they all have a name and description, then can all be made active or inactive.
 An inactive workspace is completely inaccessible to any user.